 In the world of investing, alpha is the name of the game.
-Simply put, alpha represents the excess return a portfolio achieves over its benchmark.
-It’s often considered a measure of a portfolio manager’s skill, as it reflects their ability to outperform the general market.
-When investors talk about seeking alpha, they’re talking about generating returns above and beyond what could be achieved by merely following the market.
-This sets it apart from beta, which reflects the volatility or exposure to the broader market’s movements.
+Simply put, alpha represents the excess return a portfolio achieves over its risk-adjusted benchmark.
+To my eyes, it is often misconstrued as a magical stamp of manager genius, but when you look at the raw mechanics, it’s simply the return that remains unexplained after accounting for basic factor exposures.
+When investors talk about seeking alpha, they’re talking about generating returns above and beyond what could be achieved by merely riding the market beta escalator.
+This sets it apart from beta, which reflects the pure, unadulterated exposure to the broader market’s systematic movements.

 source: Khan Academy on YouTube